Algorithm Updates

 v2.6.0

-• Introduced Layer 4.7: detects documents assembled from pages rendered in independent sessions — identified by the same typeface appearing with different font subset prefixes across page groups
+• Introduced detection of documents assembled from pages rendered in independent sessions

 • Previously analyzed files may benefit from re-analysis